 The agency also considers the workers to be employees because they follow the Fair Labor Standards Act.
 It is also likely that they apply a definition that is broad when they investigate the practices of the company.

-Differences Between Full Time Employers and Independent Contractors
+Differences Between Full-Time Employers and Independent Contractors

 The employers will be cautious because there is already war declared on the relationship with the independent contractors.
 Littler Mendelson is a firm that represents employers and they are very much concerned with the department wage of the labor.

-In return, the freelancers or the contractors can also have the autonomy when it comes to deciding where, when and how they can do the work that is assigned.
+In return, the freelancers or the contractors can also have autonomy when it comes to deciding where, when and how they can do the work that is assigned.
 They can also take on the projects for free with the other companies.
 They need to run their own businesses and also have their own employees, equipment and office space.

 Consequences for Employers When They Hire Independent Contractors

 This is the case that is supposed to be and the lines also blur whenever the company goes out to hire someone that they regard as the individual that would do integral work and connected to the business.
-This is what a full time employee usually does.
+This is what a full-time employee usually does.
 This also dictates when, where and how the work should be done.
 This also restricts the ability of the worker for the other clients.

-The Department of Labor along with 22 states and the IRS have also cracked the misclassification that results to the employers paying $79 million in terms of back wages for 100,000 workers or even more in different industries.
+The Department of Labor along with 22 states and the IRS have also cracked the misclassification that results in the employers paying $79 million in terms of back wages for 100,000 workers or even more in different industries.

 The mission of the Labor Department is to be vigilant when it comes to protect the workers and their rights and to protect themselves from being violated.
-This is done in industries such as meat processing, personnel services, landscaping and construction.
+This is done in industries such as meat processing, personnel services, landscaping, and construction.

-However, there are those who choose to be an independent contractor and not a full time employee.
+However, there are those who choose to be an independent contractor and not a full-time employee.

 The Labor Department also explicitly stated that “economic realities” determine the working relationship if the worker is an independent contractor or an employee.
 They would also override the agreement between the employer and the worker.
 This, however, may pose a problem.

 This is quite a common mistake for business owners whenever they would hire new workers.
-They weigh the pros and cons for hiring someone as an independent contractor or an employee.
+They weigh the pros and cons of hiring someone as an independent contractor or an employee.
 There are consequential differences.
 Employees must be compensated for wages, and tax withholdings.
 They will also abide by the strict wage orders in their state whenever they incur breaks and overtime.
 For independent contractors, the employees are not really liable for the tax liabilities or their accidents.
 Employers often make the mistake of classifying workers.
 70% of employers have already made this costly mistake.
-This can be prevented if they have an idea of what their responsibilities are for independent contractors and full time employees.
+This can be prevented if they have an idea of what their responsibilities are for independent contractors and full-time employees.

 Employers must have control

 There are businesses that conduct tests in order to determine if the worker will be considered as independent or full time.
 The test is chosen depending on the work of the individual.
 The more control the employer has, the more productive the worker will be.
-Also, the more chances and possibilities that they will be classified as full time employees.
+Also, the more chances and possibilities that they will be classified as full-time employees.

-Therefore, it is very important for the business owners to exercise the control.
+Therefore, it is very important for business owners to exercise control.
 Once they have retained this right, then they can classify the individual as an employee.
 Just because there is a draft of the written argument that calls the worker freelance or independent, it is not enough to determine and establish the independent contractor relationship.
 This is still quite an easy distinction whenever they would have to remember if these individuals are one-time workers or they do the job at a priced that is fixed and set for many companies.
 If it is the latter, then they are independent contractors.

 Tips To Determine if the Worker is A Contractor

 There is really no clear definition of an independent contractor in any state for that matter.
-However, the Fair Labor Standards Act does indicate that the decisions by the enforcement agencies and the state employment to see the classification of the contractor is discussed in may ways that workers can actually be classified as independent contractor in a justified manner.
+However, the Fair Labor Standards Act does indicate that the decisions by the enforcement agencies and the state employment to see the classification of the contractor is discussed in many ways that workers can actually be classified as an independent contractor in a justified manner.